ultimate271/notes/sanderson/elantris/elantris02.06.sanderson.md

 fallen lords of Arelon.”

+## Hrathen and Dilaf look out and analyze their target
 When Hrathen had first arrived at the Outer City of Kae, he had noted how indefensible it was.
 Now, standing atop the wall of Elantris, Hrathen could see that he had actually underestimated how pathetic Kae’s fortifications were.